emmajanedrews/base-template/_posts/2018-01-24-3-things-you-need-to-know-about-the-new-tax-bill.md

 That being said, I know many of you are likely wondering how the new tax code will impact residential real estate. **Originally, there were three major proposed changes being examined by the House and the Senate.**

-The first was the change of requirements for the exclusion of gain on the sale of a principal residence, the second was a reduction on the limit of the Mortgage Interest Deduction (MID), and the third was the elimination of the State and Local Tax deduction (SALT)—which would include property taxes.
+The first was the change of requirements for the exclusion of gain on the sale of a principal residence, the second was a reduction on the limit of the mortgage interest deduction (MID), and the third was the elimination of the state and local tax deduction (SALT)—which would include property taxes.

 However, the tax code has now evolved from this original proposal.
 Let’s take a look at what impact experts believe it will have on the housing market.